mack73/azure-alerts-to-teams/README.md

 ## Installation Instructions:
 ### 1. Deploy 'api-connection.json' template.
 Create the API Connection used by the Logic App to connect to Teams.
+Only 1 API connection is needed as it can be shared by all logic apps.
 Required parameter: 'api_connection_username' You will need to include the email address of the account used to authenticate to teams.
 Optional parameter: 'api_connection_name' you can specify the API connection name.
 The default is value is 'teams'

 #### Example deployment using CLI:
     az deployment group create --resource-group teams-alert-prod --parameters api_connection_username=user@contoso.com --template-file api-connection.json

 ### 2. Authorize the API connection
 The API connection will need to be authorized after deployment.
-Only 1 API connection is needed.
 1. Login to the Azure portal and locate the API connection
 2. Click on 'Edit API Connection' on the left panel
 3. Click the blue 'Authorize' button